Mankurt

-Mankurts are unthinking slaves in Chinghiz Aitmatov's novel The Day Lasts More Than a Hundred Years.
-After the novel, in the Soviet Union the word came to refer to people who have lost touch with their ethnic homeland, who have forgotten their kinship.
+Mankurts are unthinking slaves in Chinghiz Aitmatov's novel The Day Lasts More Than a Hundred Years (1980).
+After the novel was released in the Soviet Union, the word came to refer to people who have lost touch with their ethnic homeland, who have forgotten their kinship.
 This meaning was retained in Russia and many other post-Soviet states.

 Origin

 According to Aitmatov's fictional legend, mankurts were prisoners of war who were turned into non-autonomous docile servants by exposing camel skin wrapped around their heads to the heat of the sun.
 These skins dried tight, causing brain damage and figurative zombification.
 Mankurts did not recognise their name, family, or tribe—"a mankurt did not recognise himself as a human being".

 Aitmatov stated that he did not take the idea from tradition but invented it himself.

 Usage

-In the later years of the Soviet Union the word entered everyday speech as a metaphor for a Soviet citizen affected by the distortions and omissions in history propagated by official teachings.
+In the later years of the Soviet Union the word entered common parlance as a metaphor for a Soviet citizen affected by the historical distortions and omissions propagated by official teachings.